Jinseiisla/GCFix/README.md

 # JinsAddons
-My Blender Addons to help with VRChat models or and fixes in normal modeling!
+My Blender Addons to help with VRChat models or fixes in normal modeling!